cookiecutter/cookiecutter/docs/advanced/symlinks.rst

 Symlinks on Windows
 ~~~~~~~~~~~~~~~~~~~~~~~

-.. warning:: Symlinks are not currently supported on Windows systems with a
-             Python version < 3.2.
-Symlinks should work as expected on other
-             configurations.

 Symlinks in the posix sense are a relatively new addition to Windows operating
 systems, and support for these was introduced into Python in Python 3.2.
 If you
 want to use symlinks in a template on a Windows system, you may need to take some